CrazyGeG/S25-Assignment/README.md

+I have used the command "npm create vite@latest my-classmates --template react" to create my lab assignment template.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.